SinghHimadri/Autofill_glassdoor_script/README.md

 A script to automatically search Glassdoor for job listings, aggregate every application URL, and apply to each job using pre-populated data. ***All with one click!***
+The resume used in the repository is for demo and has been downloaded from internet for educational purpose.

 ![app demo](demo.gif)